Heads up: This post contains affiliate links. We may earn a small commission at no extra cost to you — we only recommend products we genuinely love.

 How long does it take to repair a damaged skin barrier?

-Most damaged barriers heal within 2 to 4 weeks with consistent use of a barrier repair cream and a simplified skin longevity routine.
+Most damaged barriers heal within 2 to 4 weeks with consistent use of a barrier repair cream and a simplified routine.
 A 2021 study in the Journal of Clinical and Aesthetic Dermatology found that ceramide-based moisturizers improved barrier function markers within 14 days.
 Severe damage from overuse of retinoids or chemical peels can take 6 to 8 weeks.

 Can I use retinol while repairing my skin barrier?